reactjs/react.dev/content/docs/introducing-jsx.md

 const element = <div tabIndex="0"></div>;
 ```

-You may also use curly braces to embed a JavaScript expression in an attribute:
+You may also use curly braces to embed a JavaScript expression as an attribute:

 ```js
 const element = <img src={user.avatarUrl}></img>;